red-hat-data-services/llm-d-routing-sidecar/README.md

 ```

-2. Clone and start the routing proxy
+2. Clone and start the routing proxy.

 In another terminal, clone this repository and build the routing proxy: